pw-02/ezkl-exploration/README.md

       docker run -it --rm pwatters991/ezkl-workloads:1.0
       ```

-      Upon startup, the Docker container should Git clone branch 'v2' of the repo https://github.com/pw-02/ezkl-exploration.git.
+      Upon startup, the Docker container should Git clone branch 'pw-dev' of the repo https://github.com/pw-02/ezkl-exploration.git.

    2. Run `hostname -i` and record the host IP of the container (this will be needed later).